Zev Aelony: Religion

 The Aelony family was Jewish, which contributed to Zev Aelony's belief in peace and nonviolence.
 He lived at the Kibbutz Shoval in Israel from 1958 to 1959.

 While there, he read an editorial about the communal Christian settlement Koinonia in Georgia which was founded by Clarence Jordan in 1942.
 At the time, Koinonia Farm gained notoriety as a target of racial bigotry, and was even bombed.
 Aelony spent the summer of 1959 in Koinonia working with and learning about the people there, who impressed him.

 In addition to his native English language, he spoke Hebrew, German, and Russian.
 His German skills were put to the test in 1963 when the European press, many of whom did not speak English, descended on the CORE workers.
 His explanation to the press in German of what they were trying to accomplish was published widely in Europe and contributed to the pressure on Washington to uphold the Supreme Court ruling against discrimination in public transportation in interstate commerce.

 Family

 Aelony's father, David, was an immigrant and was involved in the opposition to the rise of Nazism in Germany, where he had relatives.
-David Aelony spoke fluently in English, German, Hebrew, Yiddish, and French, and also knew parts of other Slavic and Germanic languages as well as Spanish and Italian.
+He spoke fluent English, German, Hebrew, Yiddish, and French, and also knew parts of other Slavic and Germanic languages, as well as Spanish and Italian.
 David Aelony began welcoming refugees into his home when he met them on the streets.